Nockiro/login-well/README.md

 # Log in well
-This project is a simple school project.
+This project was a simple school demo project.
 Not supposed to work in any way.
 Goal: Login to several pages with one management page.
 Note: Login well is just a working title.